"I didn’t meet anyone with JIA until I was 16, and it opened my eyes when I did... because I realised I wasn’t alone and neither are you!"

 I will not pretend that the whole saga was easy because that would be lying but I did get to do some amazing things through that time too.
 I went to hydrotherapy when I had my Ilizarov frame* on which was always a lot of fun, I also went on a geography fieldtrip!
 My crutches travelled with me to a lot of places over my 4 years with them.
 They went to the Lake District, Isle of Skye, China, Hong Kong, Madeira, Spain, prom and even nightclubbing in Liverpool which was entertaining.
 They even came with me to my first year of uni with my moon boot!

-I sat my GCSEs and A-Levels amongst everything else that was going on and managed to get into my top choice university which is where I am writing this right now.
+I sat my GCSEs and A-Levels amongst everything else that was going on and managed to get into my top choice university!
+And I am now on a new adventure doing a PhD, I am certain one of the many adventures I will have in my life.

 JIA should not stop you from doing what you want to do.
 There are always modifications or adjustments you can make or ask others to make so you can give things a go, and it is always worth trying something at least once, just do it safely.
 If it doesn’t work, then you know and if it does then that’s great!
 But you won’t know until you try it!
 I have met some amazing people along the way whom I likely never would have crossed paths with had I not had JIA.
 In fact, I didn’t meet anyone with JIA until I was 16, and it opened my eyes when I did... because I realised I wasn’t alone and neither are you!